rwxrob/boost/README.md

 1. How Linux Architecture Works
 1. When and How Should I Install Linux?

-## Install and Use a Local Terminal
+## Install and/or Use Terminal

-1. Install, Open, and Configure Modern Windows Terminal
+**Mac:** Open and Configure a Mac Terminal **Windows:** Install and Configure Modern Windows Terminal **Linux:** Open and Configure a Linux Terminal

-1. What About Windows WSL2?
-   1. Pain to Install
-   1. Doesn't Work with VPNs
-   1. Dubious File Permissions Handling
-   1. Not a *Real* Docker Container
-   1. Controlled by Microsoft
-1. Should I Install Git-Bash on Windows?
+1. Should I install Git-Bash on Windows?
-1. Can't I Just Use VSCode Terminal on Windows?
+1. Can't I just use VSCode on Windows?
-1. Open and Configure a Mac Terminal
-1. Open and Configure a Linux Terminal
-1. What About Alacritty?
+1. What about Alacritty or ...?

 ## Learn to Use Containers